-Together, Sociology and Cultural Anthropology develop understandings of how race, ethnicity, gender and social class affect opportunities for people and shape their experiences and how they think.
+Together, sociology and anthropology develop understandings of how race, ethnicity, gender and social class affect opportunities for people and shape their experiences and how they think.
 They study social institutions such as the family, formal organizations, religion, politics, and the economy, both for understanding and also to learn how to work for change, justice and equality in society.
 They study social issues like poverty, crime, racism, and economic and social inequality.